ForestAdmin/documentation/how-tos/maintain/upgrade-notes-sql-mongodb/upgrade-to-v9.md

   // ...
 });

-// AFTER v9, this configuration is mandatory to make approvals work as expected. router.post(
+// NOW in v9, this configuration is mandatory to make approvals work as expected. router.post(
   '/actions/mark-as-live',
   permissionMiddlewareCreator.smartAction(),